 One of the first signals about someone being pregnant in a letter is that Jane says they aren’t looking their best, they must have a cold:

 “I cannot praise Elizabeth’s looks, but they are probably affected by a cold.”

 (June 15, 1808, Brabourne letter 39)

-Elizabeth was pregnant, 5-6 ish months along too.
-In fact, I suspect that “has a cold” might be code for “pregnancy”.
-It’s a common condition, perhaps as common as pregnancy.
-In this particular letter I think Elizabeth really had a cold because then everyone else in the house gets it too, but we know how Jane loves double meanings.
+Elizabeth was pregnant, five or six months along too.
+In fact, I suspect that “has a cold” might even be code for “pregnancy”.
+A common cold was a common illness, perhaps even as common as pregnancy.
+In this particular letter though, I think Elizabeth really had a cold because then everyone else in the house gets it too, but we know how Jane loves double meanings.
 Consider this update, two weeks later:

 “Elizabeth talks of going with her three girls to Wrotham while her husband is in Hampshire; she is improved in looks since we first came, and, excepting a cold, does not seem at all unwell.
 She is considered, indeed, as more than usually active for her situation and size.”